 INTRODUCTION

 “Module” is a generic term describing a printed circuit board (PCB), multi-chip module (MCM), stacked die component, interposer, or substrate which can contain components or other modules, and which can connect to another board or module through a set of user-visible pins.
 The electrical connectivity of such a board or module-level component is described through an “Electrical Module Description”.
-An [EMD Model] defines an interconnect model between the external pin(s) of the module and the pins of the designators in the module.
-A designator is either an IBIS .ibs or an EMD .emd file.
+An [EMD Model] defines an electrical model of the interconnect between the external pin(s) of the module and the pins of the designators in the module.
+A designator name or set of names (e.g., U23, U24) is associated with distinct part names; this association is defined using the [EMD Designator List] keyword.
+Each part name is associated with a component in an IBIS (.ibs) file or a module in an EMD (.emd) file; this association is defined using the [EMD Parts] keyword.
+For designators, the user-visible designator pins are listed under the [Designator Pin List] keyword.
+Other details are described later.

 For the purposes of the rest of this section, “module” shall mean PCB, MCM, stacked die, interposer, substrate or similar structure connecting EMD Models.